 Whereas the AAD is intended for endo-atmospheric interception at altitudes of 20–40 km, the PAD/PDV is intended for exo-atmospheric interception at atlitudes of 50–180 km.
 These two interceptors have passed numerous testing with success.

 Following the completion of Phase-I of the BMD program in April 2019, media reports stated that the formal approval for the system’s interceptor missile deployment was anticipated shortly.
 Phase-I of the BMD program included Delhi and Mumbai, shielding them from approaching ballistic missiles.
-Two in-country long-range radars were also set up as part of Phase to track approaching projectiles.
+Two in-country long-range radars were also set up as part of Phase I to track approaching projectiles.

-December 2022 media report had disclosed that construction was underway on BMD radar facility in Udaipur, in addition to another site in Rajasthan and further installations of this type in Madhya Pradesh and Uttarakhand.
+A December 2022 media report had disclosed that construction was underway on a BMD radar facility in Udaipur, in addition to another site in Rajasthan and further installations of this type in Madhya Pradesh and Uttarakhand.

 These locations were supposed to be home to Swordfish long-range tracking radars, which are an upgraded version of Israel’s Green Pine radar.
 It was planned to finish the first site in the middle of 2023 and the other sites in 2024.
 Two missiles, designated AD-1 and AD-2, are being developed under BMD Phase-II.
 The Phase-II BMD interceptor AD-1 missile’s successful maiden flight test was carried out by the DRDO in November 2022 off the coast of Odisha.